Admissions

 • Commits to innovation, professional growth, and reinvention;

-• Possess a valid CA driver’s license and be willing to drive a school van to/from practices and games.
+• 25-years-old or older with 5 years of previous driving experience, a valid CA driver's license, and willingness to drive a school van to/from practices and meets.

-If interested in the position, please email all of the items below to: [email protected], with the subject line: Varsity Girls Lacrosse Assistant Coach.
+If interested in the position, please email all of the items below to: [email protected], with the subject line: Cross Country Assistant Coach.
 Incomplete applications will not be considered.

 1. Cover letter explaining how you will contribute to Bay’s athletic program